 secrets.

-If you need the raw, unsanitized HTTP context in audit events, you can disable redaction:
+If you need the raw, unsanitized HTTP context in audit events for local debugging, you can disable redaction temporarily:

 To completely exclude HTTP request details from audit events: